 Agencies receiving GPR HIV early intervention funds are expected to integrate and coordinate state-funded early intervention services with related HIV programs and resources.
 Such programs include but are not limited to case management, the Wisconsin HIV Drug Assistance Program, the AIDS/HIV Health Insurance Premium Subsidy program, and partner counseling and referral services.
 Services are coordinated by the ASOs and provided by local physicians, ASO nurses, and case managers.

 The primary objective for state-funded HIV early intervention programs is to ensure early and prompt access to needed HIV-related health services for HIV positive persons.
 This includes:

-- providing risk reduction counseling to support HIV-related risk-reducing behaviors, and;
+- Providing risk reduction counseling to support HIV-related risk-reducing behaviors.

 HIV early intervention funds support the following early intervention services: